 (There are a few awkward chuckles throughout the class at this point.
 They are quickly silenced.)

 The second to rise was our own: the Vokayagora Zemla, or Vokaya to most of us.
-Many of you already know; our country was created by a council of Dragons, returned to the world.
-They emerged from their slumber to gift the tribes of the Far North with strength, unity, and enlightenment, and forged our country with with their wisdom.
-The Dragons that formed us would eventually succumb once again to the Torpor, but their power and their knowledge lives on.
+Many of you already know our country was created by a council of Dragons.
+The Metal Dragons emerged from their slumber to gift the tribes of the Far North with strength, unity, and enlightenment, and they forged our country with with their wisdom.
+The Metal Dragons would eventually succumb once again to the Torpor, but their power and their knowledge lives on.

 The third, and the youngest of the three kingdoms, was the Holy Falcon Empire.
 It was forged without draconic interference, and it grew to swallow all of its neighbors in a vast conquest that halted only when they reached our borders.

-As you all know, we’ve never been friendly with each other.
-The wars between us and the Empire are nearly perpetual, and were the Aturans more martially inclined, I have no doubt the…philosophical differences between us would have resulted in bloodshed.
+As you all know, we’ve never been friendly to each other.
+The wars between Vokaya and the Empire are nearly perpetual, and were the Aturans more martially inclined, I have no doubt the…philosophical differences between us would have resulted in bloodshed.

-For the last three hundred years, however, Vokaya has, without a doubt, been at the apex.
+For the last two hundred years, however, Vokaya has, without a doubt, been on the rise.
 The dragons gave us an edge that cannot be matched.
 Our magic, our science, and our technologies have allowed us to expand our influence across the world, and all who saw our flag would bow their heads.
-Even the Empire, even as they screamed their defiance, were forced to submit to us; in the fear that we would answer their constant attacks with an invasion of our own.
+Even the Empire, even as they screamed their defiance, were forced to submit to us, in the fear that we would answer their constant attacks with an invasion of our own.
 Only when all the kingdoms of the world united against us, only when using our own technology against us, only when throwing their entire nations against us, could we be checked.
 Not defeated.
 Checked.